2.2 Eligibility Conditions for Providing Alternative Disclosures

 cumulative, a set amount of interest must be paid.

-The term “set amount of interest” is not intended to imply that
+The term “set amount of interest” is not intended to mean “fixed

-meet that condition as long as the amount of interest can be calculated on the
+will meet that condition as long as the amount of interest can be calculated on

 other factors that are not determined by the issuer.
 In addition to fixed and